In this post, we’ll outline a few tried-and-true tips to help employees avoid workplace flu.

 Remote work gave us benefits like lower commuting costs, better work-life balance—and an easy solution to keeping viruses out of the office.

 According to the Centers for Disease Control (CDC), employees who have flu-like symptoms should stay home until 24 hours after their fever ends.
-Of course, not everyone with the flu will have a fever.
-The safest option, especially during flu season, is to encourage employees to go home when they feel unwell and stay there until they feel better.
+Parameters may differ for other infections, but the safest option, especially during flu season, is to encourage employees to go home when they feel unwell and stay there until they feel better.

 That’s an easier sell when employees can log on from home.
 But even when they know they should stay home, it might be tempting to come in for an important meeting.
 Some of us have parents who taught us that you should come to work unless you’re on death’s door.
 In terms of the spread of disease, that attitude can lead to trouble.